juandavidvargas19/juandavidvargas19.github.io/content/authors/admin/_index.md

     icon: star
     summary: |
       Excellence honor mention awarded to students with at least 8 out of 14 classes with a grade of 92% or higher, with no class grade lower than 80%.
 Recognition given for academic excellence throughout the entire academic year.

-  - title: Top 10 in Colombian Mathematics Olympiad
-    date: '2017-06-01'
-    awarder: Universidad Antonio Nariño (OCM)
-    icon: award
-    summary: |
-      Ranked in the top 10 in the national selection phase prior to the International Mathematical Olympiad (IMO).
-Selected for an intensive 1-month mathematics boot camp in Bogotá, competing for 6 available places to represent Colombia at the IMO.
 ---

 ## About Me